-There is an ever-growing number of 3D printers out there, no doubt spurred by the popularity that has grown in recent years.
+There is an ever-growing number of 3D printers out there, no doubt spurred by the popularity grown in recent years.
 The basic concept of being able to print whatever you have in mind has envisaged this fantastic technology.
 In the beginning, 3D printers were relatively expensive, but lately, there has been an influx of affordable models capable of producing excellent results.
-So, it’s no wonder that the number of people purchasing, or looking into buying a 3D printer has dramatically increased.
-It does still present a challenge for the newcomer, and there’s not a lot of easily accessible information out there at the moment (something we’re hoping to help with!)
+So, it’s no wonder that the number of people purchasing or looking into buying a 3D printer has dramatically increased.
+It still presents a challenge for the newcomer, and there’s not a lot of easily accessible information out there at the moment (something we’re hoping to help with!)

 How much do 3D printers roughly cost?

-3D printing is not restricted to creating a solid object, and your design can incorporate moving parts such as hinges, or separate items that can be snapped together, even the cheaper printers facilitate this.
+3D printing is not restricted to creating a solid object.
+Your design can incorporate moving parts such as hinges or separate items that can be snapped together; even the cheaper printers facilitate this.
 With this in mind, it is also the case that your printer model doesn’t have to be limited to the size of a printer’s build area.
 Sometimes a design might amount to several prints to create pieces large and small, which you can later glue together.

-3D printers on the market do vary a lot, and you might want to pay as a little as £150 for a printer that you’ll likely have to build yourself, or a model as expensive as £2,500, which would be the semi-pro range.
-There are a good number of models in and around those price ranges, and you would be wise to look up your choice in-depth to ensure that it is right for you, as with anything there are positives and negatives.
+3D printers on the market do vary a lot, and you might want to pay as a little as £150 ($200) for a printer that you’ll likely have to build yourself, or a model as expensive as £2,500, ($3,500) which would be the semi-pro range.
+There are a good number of models in and around those price ranges, and you would be wise to look up your choice in-depth to ensure that it is right for you.
+As with anything, there are positives and negatives.

-If you spend around £350 or under, you’re looking at a printer that will be reasonably easy to use than those that cost more, some of the cheaper printers also have good educational programs in the package to help you get the best out of the product.
+If you spend around £350 ($490) or under, you’re looking at a printer that will be reasonably easy to use than those that cost more.
+Some cheaper printers also have good educational programs in the package to help you get the best out of the product.

 However, there will be limitations involved, specific to each model.
 Our advice would be to look at reviews, specs, find out what that printer you are considering can and can’t do.
 One thing to certainly look out for is the filament, and some printers limit themselves to only being able to use a specific kind, like Proprietary PLA filament.
 Some filaments cost more, and if you are selling your wares, this could eat into your profits if you have no choice but to use them.
 If this is something that matters to you, then you might want to spend a little more.

-If you spend around £350 or under, you’re looking at a printer that will be reasonably easy to use than those that cost more, some of the cheaper printers also have good educational programs in the package to help you get the best out of the product.
+If you spend around £350 ($490) or under, you’re looking at a printer that will be reasonably easy to use than those that cost more.
+Some cheaper printers also have good educational programs in the package to help you get the best out of the product.
 However, there will be limitations involved, specific to each model.

 Our advice would be to look at reviews, specs, find out what that printer you are considering can and can’t do.
 One thing to certainly look out for is the filament, and some printers limit themselves to only being able to use a specific kind, like Proprietary PLA filament.
 Some filaments cost more, and if you are selling your wares, this could eat into your profits if you have no choice but to use them.
 If this is something that matters to you, then you might want to spend a little more.